FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/04-Resource-Groups/README.md

 ## Common Pitfalls

 - Creating one large Resource Group for every resource.
-- Organizing Resource Groups only by resource type instead of workload or lifecycle.
+- Organizing Resource Groups by resource type instead of workload lifecycle.
 - Ignoring naming conventions.
 - Applying excessive permissions.
 - Forgetting to use Tags and Resource Locks.
 - Deleting a Resource Group without understanding that all contained resources are also deleted.
-- Moving resources without checking dependencies and supported resource types.
+- Moving resources without checking supported resource types and dependencies.
-- Using complete deployment mode without understanding its deletion behavior.
+- Using Complete deployment mode without understanding its impact.

 ---